PDOK/DEPRECATED_gml-to-featured/README.md

 }
 ```

-There is both a synchronous and an asynchronous approach. **If in the POST request, the "callback" property is set, the request is handled asynchronously.**
+**The request is handled asynchronously.
+If no callback is set, you will not get any result**

 A successfull response looks like:
 ```json